filipluca/SA_GWAS/README.md

 -Estimate LD between pairs of sites in ZI

--Compare pairwise LD between antagonistic sites relative to non-antagonistic sites
+-Compare pairwise LD between antagonistic and non-antagonistic sites in ZI

 #### 8. SNP-based bal sel analyses (Dsim, Dyak)

 -Import allele frequencies for two D. simulans datasets and one D. yakuba dataset

--Comparison of antagonistic and non-antagonistic MAF while correcting for MAF ascertainemnt bias and linked selection
+-Relationship between GWAS effect size and probability that SNP is polymorphic, correcting for MAF ascertainemnt bias and linked selection ('Analysis B')

--Relationship between GWAS effect size and probability that SNP is polymorphic, correcting for MAF ascertainemnt bias and linked selection
+-Comparison of antagonistic and non-antagonistic trans-specific status while correcting for MAF ascertainemnt bias and linked selection ('Analysis A')

 #### 9. Data files

 -Description of summary data files

 -Code used to produce summary data files.
-These data files are sufficient to reproduce the figures presented in the manuscript.
+These data files should be sufficient to reproduce the figures presented in the manuscript